 While the LAP-BAND System is less invasive and offers fewer risks than other surgical procedures, it’s important to note all surgical procedures have risks.

-Placement of the LAP-BAND System is major surgery and, like any surgery, death can occur.
-Possible complications include the risks associated with the medications and methods used during surgery, the risks associated with any surgical procedure, and the patient's ability to tolerate a foreign object implanted in the body.
+Possible complications include the risks associated with the medications and methods used during surgery, the risks associated with any surgical procedure, and the patient’s ability to tolerate a foreign object implanted in the body.
+We will discuss these further with you during your consultation.